JorgePablol/Portfolio-Road-Map-And-Resume/README.md

 ### [Github (click to go to the repository)](https://github.com/JorgePablol/Scraping-And-Viz-Data-Science-Books)
-I have a repository explaining the results and the way I made the project, go there [clicking](https://github.com/JorgePablol/Scraping-And-Viz-Data-Science-Books)

 ### Online Visualization
 Watch the whole report on Tableau from your browser, [click here](https://public.tableau.com/views/DataScienceLibraryViz/Story1?:language=es&:display_count=y&publish=yes&:origin=viz_share_link)